Fitness for duty

 Update to REGDOC-2.2.4, Volume II

-With the publication in December 2017 of updates to REGDOC-2.2.4, Fitness for Duty, Volume II: Managing Alcohol and Drug Use, the CNSC became the first federal regulator in Canada to have regulatory requirements concerning pre-placement and random testing of alcohol and drug use for safety-critical positions in the workplace.
+With the publication of REGDOC-2.2.4, Fitness for Duty, Volume II: Managing Alcohol and Drug Use, the CNSC became the first federal regulator in Canada to have regulatory requirements concerning pre-placement and random testing of alcohol and drug use for safety-critical positions in the workplace.

 - Pre-placement testing is required before a worker is hired for a safety-critical position or transferred to one.